warc0s/hdd-failure-rate-ml/README.md

 - **Failure**: Binary indicator (0 for operational, 1 for failure).
 - **SMART Attributes**: 124 columns representing raw and normalized values across 62 different SMART statistics.

+---

+## Note

+In this README, I will provide a quick overview of the steps followed to achieve the best machine learning model for this project.
+For a more detailed explanation or to review the code used, please refer to the accompanying Jupyter notebook (`.ipynb`).

+---

 ### Step 1: Data Acquisition

 1. **Download and Extract Data**:
-   - Download ZIP files containing the first two quarters of 2024 data.
+   - Download ZIP files containing data from 2018 to the first two quarters of 2024.
    - Extract the CSV files into a single directory for easier access.

 2. **Inspect Columns**: